toshioendo/hhrt/README.md

   If you try this sample, go to the next section.
 * Edit your application code by adding
   `#include <hhrt.h>`
-* Application must be compiled with
+* Application must be compiled with the following flags:
   * the same string as "CONFIG" in make.inc (such as `-DUSE_CUDA`).
   * `-I[HHRT_ROOT]/lib`
-* Application must be linked with
+* Application must be linked with the following flags:
   * `-L[HHRT_ROOT]/lib -lhhrt`

 ## Execution of the sample program